 - $75 billion-for health care providers

 - $25 billion- for coronavirus testing

 On April 27, the White House coronavirus task force appeared in a Rose Garden event.
-The topic: “Opening Up America Again.”
-That was the last daily press briefings. (from a report from CNBC)
+The topic: “Opening Up America Again.” (from a report by CNBC)

 Exploring the HEART of health

 Thanks for following this blog.
 If you’re visiting, I would love for you to start following Watercress Words : use the form to get an email notification of new posts.
 Don’t worry, you won’t get anything else from me.
 I also want you to find and follow me on Facebook, Pinterest , Instagram, and LinkedIn .